Human trafficking in Uganda: Protection (2008)

-Prevention
+Prevention (2008)

 The government continued its efforts to increase public awareness of human trafficking.
 In mid-2007, the government used the annual Labor Day and Day of the African Child celebrations to raise public awareness about child trafficking and promote the new child labor laws.
 The police's Child and Family Protection Unit used community meetings, school visits, and radio programs to raise awareness of trafficking.
 The government run press, radio, and television stations ran public service announcements about trafficking.
 The Ugandan government, which currently chairs the Commonwealth, raised anti-trafficking issues as a priority for member states at the Commonwealth Heads of Government Meeting in November 2007.

 Uganda's Inspector General of Police co-hosted a UNODC conference on trafficking in Kampala in June 2007.
 Immigration officials monitored flights to Dubai, which have been used in the past to traffic children.
 The government began drafting regulations to prevent the trafficking of Ugandans abroad through fraudulent labor recruitment companies.
 Government efforts to reduce the demand for commercial sex acts included a billboard campaign in Uganda's major cities discouraging "sugar daddies", arrests of men found procuring females in prostitution on disorderly conduct charges, and the prevention of a regional convention of women in prostitution from taking place in Kampala.

-Uganda has not ratified the 2000 UN TIP Protocol.
+Governmental visit 2022

-Between January 23 to 28, 2022, Minister of Work for Uganda visited Saudi Arabia on matters for safety of Ugandans following recent complaints in regard the companies responsible.
+Between January 23 to 28, 2022, the Minister of Work for Uganda visited Saudi Arabia on matters for safety of Ugandans following recent complaints in regard the companies responsible.
 This is regulated by governments following guidelines stipulated in the bilateral labor agreements.